-Rule 50 Time limits for drawing up opinions
+Time limits for drawing up opinions and reports

-1. The commissions shall present their draft opinions within the time limit set by the Bureau.
-The production of a draft opinion shall require no more than two meetings, not including the first meeting at which the work shall be organised.
+1. The commissions shall present their draft opinions or reports within the time limit set by the President.
+The production of a draft opinion or report shall require no more than two meetings, not including the first meeting at which the work shall be organised.

-2. In exceptional cases the Bureau may authorise further meetings to discuss a draft opinion, or may extend the time limit for the presentation of the draft.
+2. In exceptional cases the Bureau may authorise further meetings to discuss a draft opinion or report, or may extend the time limit for the presentation of the draft.